ritascosta/fusionteamspoc/README.md

 ## What you will do in this workshop?
 After this workshop, you will have built your first application in a fusion development context.
 With this experience you will be able to:

-✔️ Solve a business challenge with an app built together by a pro developer and a citizen developer ✔️ Use APIs and Azure API Management to access your organizational data/services (pro developer) ✔️ Use Power Platform to build the application logic and interface (citizen developer)
+- Solve a business challenge with an app built together by a pro developer and a citizen developer

-Pre-requisites:
-- Basic knowledge of API Gateway pattern and Azure API Management
+- Use APIs and Azure API Management to access your organizational data/services (pro developer)
-- Basic knowledge of Power Platform
+- Use Power Platform to build the application logic and interface (citizen developer)

 You can find below the steps to achieve this goal: